Fight Fair

-Fight Fair was an American pop punk band from San Diego, California, United States, that was also based out of San Francisco, California.
+Fight Fair was an American pop punk band from San Diego, California, that was also based out of San Francisco, California.
 The band was active from 2008-2011.
 They were signed to Triple Crown Records.
-They released their debut EP titled "Settle The Score" in 2008 Their debut full-length "California Kicks" was released June 29, 2010 while performing on the 2010 Vans Warped Tour.
+They released their debut EP titled Settle the Score in 2008 Their debut full-length "California Kicks" was released June 29, 2010, while performing on the 2010 Vans Warped Tour.